Keoni1989/Keoni1989/README.md

 # Featured Projects

 ### 📝 Attendance Management System
-Backend attendance management system for professional training, built with FastAPI.
+Backend proof of concept for attendance management in vocational training courses, built with FastAPI.

-### 🎮 Keoni Ruins Everything
+### 🛒 Duemilalire
-Server-authoritative multiplayer card game engine *(work in progress).*
+E-commerce front-end learning demo built with Angular and TypeScript, including product browsing, category filters, product details and a persistent shopping cart.

 ### 🌳 Tripark
 Concept and landing page for a platform that helps citizens discover and review public parks.